Practice

 Protecting clients’ intellectual property in complex matters

-Our practice handles both high-stakes litigation and day-to-day counseling to help clients protect their trade secrets from disclosure, protect themselves from accusations of misappropriation, onboard employees moving between competitors, and safeguard intellectual property during merger and acquisition negotiations, due diligence efforts, and joint venture talks.
+Our practice handles everything from high-stakes litigation to trials to day-to-day counseling.
+We help clients protect their trade secrets from disclosure, defend against accusations of misappropriation, onboard employees moving between competitors, and safeguard intellectual property during merger and acquisition negotiations, due diligence efforts and joint venture talks.

-We are solution focused, and some of our most successful representations are necessarily confidential, where, for example, we are able to guide matters to resolution outside the courtroom or in confidential arbitration.
-At the same time, we frequently engage in vigorous, public representations for our clients in trade secret and employee mobility matters.
-Our deep bench of experienced trade secret litigators is ready to quickly deploy for temporary injunctions, preliminary injunctions and trials.
+We focus on solutions.
+While some of our most successful representations are necessarily confidential, involving out-of-court resolutions or confidential arbitration, we frequently engage in vigorous representations for our clients in high-profile trade secret and employee mobility matters.
+Our deep bench of experienced litigators is ready to quickly deploy for temporary injunctions, preliminary injunctions and trials.

 Services